TonyM1958/FoxESS-Cloud/README.md

 **This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Fox ESS.**
 Please refer to the [LICENCE](https://github.com/TonyM1958/FoxESS-Cloud/blob/main/LICENCE) for information on copyright, permissions and warranty.

+# Cloud API

 ## Setup
-To initialise a Jupyter Lab notebook, copy the following text and edit the configuration variables needed to add your values:
+To initialise a Jupyter Lab notebook to use the cloud API, copy the following text and edit the configuration variables needed to add your values:

 ```
 !pip install random-user-agent --root-user-action=ignore --quiet